Charles Coleman (actor)

-Charles Pearce Coleman (December 22, 1885 – March 8, 1951) was an Australian-born American character actor of the silent and sound film eras.
+Charles Pearce Coleman (December 22, 1885 – March 8, 1951) was an Australian-American character actor of the silent and sound film eras, frequently portraying butlers and other manservants.

 Early years

 Coleman was born in Sydney, New South Wales, Australia, on December 22, 1885.

 Career

 Coleman began his film career in the 1915 silent film, The Mummy and the Humming Bird, which was also the screen debut of Charles Cherry, a noted stage actor.
 In more than half of his 200 performances in films, he appeared as a butler, doorman/concierge, valet, or waiter.
 In the 1930s, Coleman appeared in such films as Beyond Victory (1931), starring Bill Boyd and James Gleason, the Wheeler & Woolsey comedy Diplomaniacs (1933), 1934's Born to Be Bad which starred Loretta Young and Cary Grant, the 1934 version of Of Human Bondage starring Bette Davis and Leslie Howard, the first film to star the pairing of Fred Astaire and Ginger Rogers, The Gay Divorcee (1935), the first feature-length film to be shot entirely in Technicolor, Becky Sharp, 1936's Magnificent Obsession starring Irene Dunne and Robert Taylor, the Spencer Tracy vehicle, Captains Courageous (1937), The Prince and the Pauper (1937), starring Errol Flynn and Claude Rains, and the Reginald Owen version of A Christmas Carol (1938).